jeffhandley/react-composite-pages/README.md

 The patterns set forth by React-Composition are very straight-forward:

-1. Server-side modules export functions that accept the request and a callback
+1. *Server Pages* export functions that accept the request and a callback
     * The callback will receive a React component
     * Functions can also be specified to represent the Container Component's external API
-1. The React components can load page templates and contribute template sections
+1. The React components can use *Page Templates* with template sections
-    * Template sections are Container Components that are wrapped in a `RenderContainer`
+    * Template sections are Container Components wrapped in a `RenderContainer`
     * The `RenderContainer` receives state and client script to be used for client-side rendering
 1. The server simply loads a page and renders its React component
     * The server code does not need to be aware of which page template to render; the page wraps itself in the appropriate template
     * The server code remains independent from any flux implementation in use on the page
 1. Client-side entry points load the state and initialize client-side rendering

-With this approach, we can easily compose multiple Container Components together into page templates and support universal rendering of any Container Component, regardless of its flux implementation.
+With this approach, we can easily compose Container Components together into page templates and support universal rendering of any Container Component, regardless of its flux implementation--even mixing flux implementations together cleanly.